Power Assets Holdings Limited

 Climate Policy Engagement Analysis

 Climate Policy Engagement Overview: Power Assets Holdings does not appear to actively engage with climate policy.
-While supporting the Paris Agreement and government policy on climate change, it also advocates for fossil gas in the low-carbon energy transition.
+The company has expressed support for climate change regulation, the decarbonization of the energy sector, and the electrification of transportation.

-Engagement with Climate-Related Regulations: The company has not disclosed any positions on specific climate-related policy as of July 2024.
+Engagement with Climate-Related Regulations: Power Assets Holdings has not disclosed any positions on specific climate-related regulations or policies as of August 2025.

 Industry Association Governance: Power Assets Holdings has not disclosed its industry association memberships.
-InfluenceMap found the company holds membership to the Hydrogen Council, which advocated for both low-carbon and renewable forms of hydrogen in the energy mix.
+The company is a member of the Hydrogen Council, which has advocated for both low-carbon and renewable forms of hydrogen in the energy mix.

 Additional Note: Power Assets Holdings Ltd is headquartered in Hong Kong, where InfluenceMap’s LobbyMap platform can currently only make a provisional assessment of corporate climate policy engagement, due to limited capability to access publicly available data on this issue.
 As it is possible that InfluenceMap is not yet able to fully capture evidence of Power Assets Holdings Ltd's climate policy engagement activities, these scores should be considered provisional at this time.